tpSpace/Wallpaper/README.md

  ```Vimscript
  exec nitrogen --restore
  ```
-This will line will help you
+This will line will help you to restore the pics when you turn on computer.